Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

-Text.ColorMid=                          ; RGB, the color of the Text digital display when yellow HP,  default 255,255,0 Text.ColorLow=                          ; RGB, the color of the Text digital display when red HP, default 255,0,0 Text.Background=                        ; boolean, whether the Text display has a black background, default no UseSHP=                                 ; boolean, whether to use SHP digital display, default no SHP.SHPFile=                            ; filename, with extend name, the name of the SHP file used by the SHP number display, default number.shp
+Text.ColorMid=                          ; RGB, the color of the Text digital display when yellow HP,  default 255,255,0 Text.ColorLow=                          ; RGB, the color of the Text digital display when red HP, default 255,0,0 Text.Background=                        ; boolean, whether the Text display has a black background, default no UseShape=                               ; boolean, whether to use shape digital display, default no Shape=                                  ; filename, with extend name, the name of the shape file used by the shape display, default number.shp
-SHP.PALFile=                            ; filename, with extend name, the palette file used by SHP, default palette.pal SHP.Interval=                           ; integer - x,y , can be negative, horizontal and vertical spacing between two SHP digitals except building, default 8,0
+Palette=                                ; filename, with extend name, the palette file used by shape, default palette.pal Shape.Interval=                         ; integer - x,y , can be negative, horizontal and vertical spacing between two SHP digitals except building, default 8,0
-SHP.Interval.Building=                  ; integer - x,y , can be negative, horizontal and vertical spacing between two SHP digitals of building, default 8,4
+Shape.Interval.Building=                ; integer - x,y , can be negative, horizontal and vertical spacing between two SHP digitals of building, default 8,-4
-Offset=                                 ; integer - x,y , can be negative, horizontal and vertical offset of the position Offset.WithoutShield=                   ; integer - x,y , the offset of HP when the shield fails Align=                                  ; Left/Right/Center/Default, Alignment mode, default Default Anchor=                                 ; Left/Right/TopLeft/TopRight, start drawing digitals point anchor the healthbar, default TopLeft
+Offset=                                 ; integer - x,y , can be negative, horizontal and vertical offset of the position Offset.WithoutShield=                   ; integer - x,y , the offset when the shield fails or not exist Align=                                  ; Left/Right/Center/None, Alignment mode, default None Anchor.Horizontal=                      ; Left/Center/Right, start drawing digitals point anchor the select bracket, default Left
+Anchor.Vertical=                        ; Top/Center/Bottom, start drawing digitals point anchor the select bracket, default Top
+Anchor.Building=                        ; Top/LeftTop/LeftRight/Bottom/RightBottom/RightTop, default LeftTop
-Percentage=                             ; boolean, whether use percentage style, default no HideStrength=                           ; boolean, whether don't display upper limit, default no
+Percentage=                             ; boolean, whether use percentage style, default no HideMaxValue=                           ; boolean, whether don't display upper limit, default no

 [SomeTechnoType]
 DigitalDisplayTypes=                     ; list of DigitalDisplayType, default to [AudioVisual]